rmct/AutoReferee/README.md

+For _Bukkit R5+_
-AutoReferee, in cooperation with RMCT and MLM

-A plugin to automatically referee RFW (and other competitive Minecraft) matches.
+**AutoReferee**, in cooperation with [_RMCT_](http://www.reddit.com/r/mctourney) and _Major League Mining_: A plugin to automatically referee Race-for-Wool (and other competitive Minecraft) matches.
+Automatically handles whitelists, teams, regions, end conditions, and optionally interfaces with a central server to report match statistics and results.

-Requires:
-	- CraftBukkit (R5+)
-	- WorldEdit.jar (compiled against)
-	- Patience.
+**Mapmakers:** Once you have built your map and configured it for use with Autoreferee, the plugin will place a special configuration file directly into your world folder for you to package and distribute with your map.
+The configuration file configures AutoReferee automatically when your map is loaded.
+Please refer to the documentation regarding this configuration file.

+_Note:_ This plugin uses [WorldEdit](http://wiki.sk89q.com/wiki/WorldEdit) for map configuration.
+Server operators need not run WorldEdit on their server, but to configure a map for use with **AutoReferee**, WorldEdit is required.